- In: Tour de France

 This tour includes:

-- All transport from Lyon to Paris for you, your bike and one bag (in the Topbike air conditioned mini-bus)
+- All transport from Grenoble to Paris for you, your bike and one bag (in the Topbike air conditioned mini-bus)

 - See the full list of inclusions on all Topbike Tours

 - Please pack your bike in a collapsible bag or disposable cardboard box.

 [See our FAQ's and recommendations section on packing your bike]

 - Please also see our recommended list of things to bring, it is most important to bring front and rear flashing lights.